dzhou/remotely/README.rst

         # do something here
         return result

-    # function will be executed on remote server
+    # function will be executed on the remote server
     remote_code()